 Students ALWAYS enjoy this activity.
-I give them a quick minilesson about imagery the day before, and they receive completion points (basically for effort) on the day of the activity.
+I give them a quick mini lesson about imagery the day before, and they demonstrate understanding the day of the activity.
 It’s easy for students as well as for teachers, and the best part is that they remember it!

 Other Literary Devices

-So what does it have to do with literary devices?
+What is the connection to literary devices?
 With this particular group, we kept it simple (personification, imagery, metaphor, simile, etc.), but we incorporated our own literary elements that we wrote as a class.
 As we constructed our script, we discussed where to put the literary elements and why they would make sense there.
-Golden.